ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 [Go to top](#table-of-content)

-# Interesting information regarding the DGT connector
+# Interesting information regarding the DGT-Connector
 ## DGT Web app: Checking the translation was received

 Once a translation has been requested to DGT, the status will be updated on the Drupal site.
-In additions it is also possible for EC staff to view translation status and references using the [DGT web app] (http://www.cc.cec/translation/webpoetry/).
+In addition it is also possible for EC staff to view translation status and references using the [DGT web app] (http://www.cc.cec/translation/webpoetry/).
-The requesters of a translation will also be able to read the actual content of the translations via this application.
+The requester of a translation will also be able to read the actual content of the translations via this application.

 [Go to top](#table-of-content)